btkatona/VORTEX-SE-Publication/README.md

 namelist.input.vse -- sample namelist for running the experiments in Katona et al. (2021).

-perts.dat -- Terrain file ised in the VSE CM1 experiments.
+perts.dat -- Terrain file used in the VSE CM1 experiments.

 input_sounding_20170405_final  -- Input sounding used for the SW flow experiment